thingsboard/thingsboard.github.io/pricing/index.md

 defaultActivePricingSection: thingsboard-pe-options

-cloudPlan:
+northAmericaCloudPlan:
     0:
         image: /images/trendz/cloud-1.png
-        title: 'Log in to ThingsBaord Cloud account and select “Plan and Billing” menu option.
+        title: 'Log in to ThingsBoard Cloud account and select “Plan and Billing” menu option.
 Press “Update Plan” button'
     1:
         image: /images/trendz/cloud-2.png
         title: 'Choose “ThingsBoard + Trendz” and select the most suitable plan for you'
     2:
         image: /images/trendz/cloud-3.png
+        title: 'Reload the page to see new “Trendz Analytics” option in your ThingsBoard Menu'

+europeCloudPlan:
+  0:
+    image: /images/trendz/eu-cloud-1.png
+    title: 'Log in to ThingsBoard Cloud account and select “Plan and Billing” menu option.
+Press “Update Plan” button'
+  1:
+    image: /images/trendz/eu-cloud-2.png
+    title: 'Choose “ThingsBoard + Trendz” and select the most suitable plan for you'
+  2:
+    image: /images/trendz/eu-cloud-3.png
     title: 'Reload the page to see new “Trendz Analytics” option in your ThingsBoard Menu'

 selfManagedPlan:
     0: